 Each child is placed in a team on entry to academy and remains a member of this team throughout their time at the academy.
 Team captains are chosen from Year 2.
-Members of teaching and non-teaching staff are also placed into a team to show encouragement and praise as well as a sense of belonging and unity.

 Dojo Team points can be awarded by all staff to children following the academy vision and for demonstrating positive attitudes towards work and teamwork.
-Points will be recorded on class dojo.
+Points will be recorded on Class Dojo.

-Every week, the team points are counted by our team captains and a weekly winner announced during our Celebration Assembly every Monday and added to the Dojo Team Point chart on display.
-Team points are then tallied over the course of a term, a winner is announced, and the children in that team are rewarded with a special treat as part of their reward afternoon.
+Every week, the team points are counted by our team captains and a weekly winner announced during our Celebration Assembly every Monday.
+Team points are then tallied over the course of a term, a winner is announced, and the children in that team are rewarded with a reward afternoon.
 It fosters community spirit and gives the children an opportunity to contribute to something bigger, which involves children from all year groups.
 The older children are positive role models and take on a pastoral role for the younger children.